VikramTiwari/dataflow-samples/README.md

 ## Samples

-### To run samples, simply follow the instructions at the top of the file
+### To run samples, follow the instructions at the top of each file

 - [Hello World](./hello_world.py)
 - [Export BigQuery table to Google Storage](./export_bigquery_table_to_google_storage.py)